Committed to Stewardship

 For more information, contact us at 845-985-2291 ext 217, email@example.com

 Hunter and Bow Hunter Safety Courses:

 Interested in hunting?
 All first-time hunters are required to complete a hunter education course before they can get a license in New York State.
 First-time bowhunters are required to complete a bowhunter education course in addition to the hunter education course.
 First-time trappers are required to complete a trapper education course (not currently offered at Frost Valley YMCA).
-Trained instructors certified by the Department of Environmental Conservation teach safe and responsible outdoors practices and the important role of hunters and trappers in conservation right here at Frost Valley!
-All courses are FREE of charge (lunch provided for a fee), but space is limited — sign up early!
-Register at this link: http://www.dec.ny.gov/outdoor/
+Trained instructors certified by the Department of Environmental Conservation teach safe and responsible outdoor practices and the important role of hunters and trappers in conservation.

 Maple Sugar Open Houses

-Visit one of Frost Valley’s maple sugar open houses to learn about how pure maple syrup is made.
-See the tap to table process, identify a sugar maple tree, see our evaporator, and try a sample of fresh syrup.
+Visit one of Frost Valley’s maple sugar open houses in the early spring to learn about how pure maple syrup is made.
+See the tap-to-table process, identify a sugar maple tree, see our evaporator, and try a sample of fresh syrup.

 3D Archery Shoots